8 Information Criteria

 WAIC is more stable mathematically and is mode widely applicable (that’s what statisticians tell us).
 Moreover, its advantage is that it explicitly recognizes that not all data points in your sample are equal.
 Some (outliers) are much harder to predict than others.
 And it is variance of log likelihood for these points that determines how much your model can overfit.
 An inflexible model will make a poor but consistent job (triangles don’t care about pitch!), whereas a complex model can do anything from spot-on to terrible (violins can do anything).
 In short, you should use WAIC yourself but recognize DIC when you see it and think of it as somewhat less reliable WAIC, which is still better than AIC or BIC when you use regularizing priors and/or hierarchical models.

-6.8 Importance sampling
+8.8 Importance sampling

 Importance sampling is mentioned in the chapter but is never explained, so here is a brief description.
 The core idea is to pretend that you sample from a distribution you need (but have no access to or sampling from it directly is very inefficient) by sampling from another distribution (the one you have access to and that you can sample efficiently) and “translating” the probabilities via importance ratios.
 What does this mean?

 Imagine that you want to know an average total score for a given die after you throw it ten times.
 The procedure is as simple as it gets: you toss the die ten times, record the number you get on each throw, sum them up at the end.
 Repeat the same toss-ten-times-and-sum-it-up as many times as you want and compute your average.
 But what if you do not have access to that die because it is the die and is kept under lock in International Bureau of Weights and Measures?
 Well, you have a die which you can toss and you have a list of importance ratios for each number.
 These important ratios tell you how much more likely is the number for the die (the one you are after) compared to a die you have in your hand.
-Let’s say the importance ratio for 1 (so, number 1 comes up on top) is 3.0
+Let’s say the importance ratio for 1 (so, number 1 comes up on top) is 3.0.
+This means that whenever your die gives you 1, you assume that the die came up 1 on three throws.
+If the importance ratio for 2 is 0.5, whenever you see 2 on your die, you record only half the throw (2 comes up twice as rarely for real die than for your die, so two throws that give you 2 amount to a single throw).
+This way you can toss your die and every toss equates to different number of throws that generated the same number for the die.
+So, you sample your die but record outcomes for the other die.
+Funny thing is that you don’t even need to know how fair your die is and what is the probability of individual sides.
+As long as you know the importance ratios, keep tossing it and translating the probabilities, you will get the samples for the die you are interested in.

 Note that if you toss your die ten times, the translated number of tosses for the die does not need to add up to ten.
 Imagine that, just by chance, you got 1 four times.
-Given the importance ratio of 3.0
+Given the importance ratio of 3.0 that alone translates into twelve tosses.
+Solution?
+You normalize your result by sum of importance ratios and get back you ten tosses.

 The very obvious catch is, how do we know the importance ratios?
 Well, that is situation specific.
-Sometimes, we can compute them because we know both distributions, it just that one is easier to sample than the target one, so, we optimize the use of computing power21.
+Sometimes, we can compute them because we know both distributions, it just that one is easier to sample than the target one, so, we optimize the use of computing power7.
 Sometimes, as in case of PSIS/LOO below, we can use an approximation.

-6.9 Pareto-smoothed importance sampling / leave-one-out cross-validation (PSIS/LOO)
+8.9 Pareto-smoothed importance sampling / leave-one-out cross-validation (PSIS/LOO)

 The importance sampling I’ve described above is the key to the PSIS/LOO.
 The idea is the same, we want to sample from the posterior of the model that was fitted without a specific data point \(y_i\) (we write it as \(p(\Theta_{-i,s}|y_i)\)).
 But we do not really want to refit the model.
 Instead, we want to use what we already have, samples from the model that was fit on all the data, including point \(y_i\).
 So, wise minds figured out how to use the importance sampling trick, sampling from \(p(\Theta_s|y_i)\) and translating it to \(p(\Theta_{-i,s}|y_i)\).
 The only thing we need are importance factors \[r_i = \frac{p(\Theta_{-i,s}|y_i)}{p(\Theta_s|y_i)} \propto \frac{1}{p(y_i|\Theta_s)}\]